All things: Broadcast and reception

 The episode originally aired in the United States on the Fox network on April 9, 2000, and was first broadcast in the United Kingdom on Sky1 on July 9, 2000.
 In the U.S., "all things" was watched by 12.18 million viewers.
 It earned a Nielsen household rating of 7.5, with an 11 share, meaning that roughly 7.5 percent of all television-equipped households, and 11 percent of households watching television, tuned into the episode.
 In the U.K., "all things" was seen by 580,000 viewers, making it the seventh-most watched program on Sky1 for that week.
 On May 13, 2003, the episode was released on DVD as part of the complete seventh season.

-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club awarded the episode a "C" and called it "a curious failure".
 She felt that the writing was "pretentious" and composed of "some weird, weird bullshit".
-VanDerWerff wrote that, although the episode was unsuccessful, there was something so "pure and unadorned at its center that I can't outright hate it".
+St. James wrote that, although the episode was unsuccessful, there was something so "pure and unadorned at its center that I can't outright hate it".
 Furthermore, she admired the show and Anderson for "making the attempt".
 Kevin Silber of Space.com gave the episode a negative review, critical of the script and characterization.
 He said, "nothing much seems to happen, and what does occur is substantially driven by coincidence and arbitrariness".
 He did not like Azar and disapproved of Scully's philosophical "reverie", calling it "facile, and hard to reconcile with the determined rationalism she's displayed over the years in the face of events no less strange than those that occur here".